Chorlton Park (ward)

 Chorlton Park is an area and electoral ward of Manchester, England.
 Different parts of this ward are represented by different MPs following boundary changes in 2018; the majority of the ward is part of the Manchester Withington constituency but a portion is part of the Manchester Gorton constituency.
 The 2011 Census recorded a population of 15,147.

 Councillors

-Three councillors serve the ward: Dave Rawson (Lab), Mandie Shilton Godwin (Lab Co-op), and Joanna Midgley (Lab).
+Three councillors serve the ward: Dave Rawson (Lab), Mandie Shilton Godwin (Lab Co-op), and Grace Tudor-Worrall (Grn).